Ediforce44/TBOI-Mod-BetterVoiding/bettervoiding_4444444444/Readme.txt

     mod:AddCallback(ModCallbacks.MC_USE_ITEM, voiding, exampleItemType)

     - And that's it.
 The only important thing is that you call the betterVoidingItemConstructor(), which pays the pickups and makes them free
     > But maybe you realise that you can't do complex things with this.
 Like voiding only the nearest heart deal.
 Why?
-Because you don't know how to get it in your voiding() function.
+Because you can't reference the heart deal item in your *voiding()* function.
         Or you want to do something with alternate item choices (same OptionsPickupIndex).
 But that is possible with the next Example[2], if you use betterVoiding().